The Ultimate Guide to Financial Freedomby Scott Jeffrey

 Now, this conditioning starts much earlier than college.
 Any child watching a television commercial is being conditioned to consume.
 The purpose of an advertisement is to evoke desire.
 When the ad is successful, the child goes to the parent, “I want this!”

-I’m trying to vilify consumerism or spending habits.
+I’m not trying to vilify consumerism or spending habits.
 I know from the data as well as personal experience doing so doesn’t lead to positive change.
 But it’s important to understand that we’re conditioned to spend and consume from early childhood.
 And we are not conditioned or taught to save, invest, or generate wealth.

 So to create financial freedom, we must take full responsibility for our fiscal wellbeing.